Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    Almost all this DNS traffic is currently sent in clear (unencrypted).
-At the time of writing there is increasing deployment of DNS-over-TLS [@RFC7858] and work underway on DoH [@I-D.ietf-doh-dns-over-https].
+At the time of writing there is increasing deployment of DNS-over-TLS [@RFC7858] and work underway on DoH [@RFC8484].
 There are a few cases where there is some alternative channel encryption, for instance, in an IPsec VPN, at least between the stub resolver and the resolver.